OlofBlomqvist/marlowe-rs/readme.md

 [![BuildAndTest](https://github.com/OlofBlomqvist/marlowe_rust/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/OlofBlomqvist/marlowe_rust/actions/workflows/rust.yml)

 An experimental Rust implementation of the Marlowe DSL for Cardano smart (financial) contracts.
-It allows you to create Marlowe contracts from Rust rather than using Marlowe directly.

-It is used by the MarloweLSP VSCode Extention (Syntax highlighting for Marlowe in VSCode).

 ### Notes regarding marlowe version changes